smartiniOnGitHub/fastify-webhook/README.md

 // example with custom webhook url and handler, and secret key
 // fastify.register(require('fastify-webhook'), {'url': '/custom-webhook', 'handler': myWebhookHandler, 'secretKey': 'secret key'})
 //
-// note that to use one of handlers bundled with the plugin, you need to get a reference to the plugin script 'handlers', and then as handler pass a reference to desired function, like:
+// note that to use one of handlers bundled with the plugin, you need to get a reference to the plugin script 'src/handlers', and then as handler pass a reference to desired function, like:
-// const webhookHandlers = require('fastify-webhook/handlers') // get plugin handlers (optional)
+// const webhookHandlers = require('fastify-webhook/src/handlers') // get plugin handlers (optional)
 // const webhookPlugin = require('fastify-webhook')
 // fastify.register(webhookPlugin, { 'url': '/custom-webhook', 'handler': webhookHandlers.echo, 'secretKey': 'secret key'})
 //